rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in Rhode Island?

 Divorce records are court documents that comprise details of divorce proceedings and the final order for a divorce case.
-Divorce records include information such as; the date the divorce was filed, child custody, financial responsibilities, and division of assets and debts.
-They may also be classified as vital records like birth, marriage and death records.
-There are 4.9 divorces per 1,000 women above the age of 15 in Rhode Island.
+They include information such as the date of the divorce, child custody, financial responsibilities, and division of assets and debts.
+They may also be classified as vital records, like birth, marriage, and death.
+There are 4.9 divorces per 1,000 women above 15 in Rhode Island.

-Rhode Island is a no-fault divorce state that allows divorce to be granted without a fault ground.
-However, there must be irreconcilable differences that have caused the marriage to deteriorate beyond repair.
-Fault based divorce grounds according to the Rhode Island Divorce law include;
+Rhode Island is a no-fault divorce state that allows divorce without a fault ground.
+However, irreconcilable differences must have caused the marriage to deteriorate beyond repair.
+Fault-based divorce grounds, according to the Rhode Island Divorce law, include:

 • Extreme cruelty